-Non- Techni cal Summary
+Non- -Techn cal Summary

-1. Introd duction 1
+1. Intro duction 1

 1.1 Background 1

 1.2 SEA explained 2

 1.3 Structure of this Environmental Report 3

-2. Local Plan context and vision for the PIPNP 4
+2. Loca l Plan context and vision for the PIPNP 4

 2.1 Local Plan context for the PIPNP 4

 2.2 Vision for the PIPNP 5

 3. The S Scope of the SEA 6

 3.1 SEA Scoping Report 6

-3.2 Key Sustainability Issues .13
+3.2 Key Sustainability Issues

-3.3 SEA Framework .15
+3.3 SEA Framework 15

-4. What has plan making / SEA involved to this point? .19
+4. What has plan making / SEA involved to this point?
+19

-4.1 Introduction .19
+4.1 Introduction

-4.2 Overview of plan making / SEA work undertaken since 2014 .19
+4.2 Overview of plan making / SEA work undertaken since 2014

-4.3 Assessment of reasonable alternatives for the Neighbourhood Plan .19
+4.3 Assessment of reasonable alternatives for the Neighbourhood Plan 19

 4.4 Current approach in the Neighbourhood Plan and the development of

-Neighbourhood Plan policies
+Neighbourhood Plan policies 35

 5. What are the appraisal findings at this current stage?
+37

 5.1 Introduction

 5.2 Approach to the appraisal

 5.3 Biodiversity and Geodiversity

-5.4 Climatic factors (including flood risk) .36
+5.4 Climatic factors (including flood risk)

 5.5 Landscape and Historic Environment

-5.6 Land, Soil and Water Resources .37
+5.6 Land, Soil and Water Resources

-5.7 Population and Community .37
+5.7 Population and Community

 5.8 Health and Wellbeing

-5.9 Transportation .39
+5.9 Transportation

-5.10 Conclusions at this current stage .39
+5.10 Conclusions at this current stage 41

-5.11 Recommendations at this current stage Error!
-Bookmark not defin ed.

 6. What are the next steps?
-40
+42

-Appe ndix A Context review and baseline .41
+Anne endix A Context review and baseline 43